Kazushi Sakuraba: Quintet

 In April 2018, Sakuraba announced the formation of a submission wrestling promotion named Quintet (grappling).
 Based on five-man teams, it is fought under a kachi-nuki-shiai tournament format similar to Nanatei Judo.
 He competed in the inaugural event, but his team was eliminated in the semi-final round.

+Sakuraba competed at Quintet 4 on September 10, 2023, where he would captain his own team, Team Sakuraba.
+Sakuraba drew his only match and his team went out in the opening round.

 Fighting style

 Sakuraba became known for a unique, unorthodox fighting style which has been described as creative and compared to "throwing all we'd thought we'd learned about martial arts on its head."
 He employed moves and techniques from professional wrestling, among them spinning sole kicks, jumping stomps, Mongolian chops and baseball slides.
 He also used cartwheels to pass guard and several kinds of confusing, often comical tricks to gain advantage over his opponent.
-However, his main strength was his rounded set of abilities developed from shoot-style wrestling, which included a grinding striking learned from muay thai and a brilliant catch wrestling submission expertise.
+However, his main strength was his rounded set of abilities developed from shoot-style wrestling, which included a grinding striking learned from Muay Thai and a brilliant catch wrestling submission expertise.
 He submitted important grapplers of his time like Royler Gracie, Renzo Gracie and Masakatsu Funaki by using his signature double top wrist lock, a technique he opened both from standing and on the ground.
 Though he wasn't afraid of giving his back to his opponent in order to secure it, Sakuraba would also use the technique as a positional weapon, threatening with it to control his adversary.
 Renzo Gracie praised his ability to play against his opponent's weaknesses, Antônio Rodrigo Nogueira commended his technical skill, and Mark Kerr called him the world's best technician of his era.

 Personal life

 Sakuraba is married and has a son.
 He is an atheist.

 He has never cared much about diet and admits to drinking alcohol and being a smoker.

-Regarding the notable differences in weight between himself and his opponents throughout his career, as well as the banning of IV's for rehydration (and potential PED usage), Sakuraba has stated through an interpreter that "it doesn't matter if they [the opponent] use a pill or medicine to get bigger or smaller, I just train hard, eat healthy, fight at my weight and try my best to beat them.
+Regarding the notable differences in weight between himself and his opponents throughout his career, as well as the banning of IVs for rehydration (and potential PED usage), Sakuraba has stated through an interpreter that "it doesn't matter if they [the opponent] use a pill or medicine to get bigger or smaller, I just train hard, eat healthy, fight at my weight and try my best to beat them.
 For me it doesn't matter if they use drugs, but I would not use it.
 I'm sure it's bad if they use it to win."

 About his proneness to fight outside his weight class, Sakuraba declared "the more impossible the fights got, the more willing to accept them I became".
 Although he once desired to fight him, he later cited Fedor Emelianenko as the only fighter he ever refused to fight.

 In June 2021, Sakuraba was a torch bearer for the 2020 Summer Olympics.